Changissnz/selfinterest/README.md

-competitive spirit of human beings help to oscillate acceptance on the matter pertaining to the norm, and the actualities through the context of time by human beings are the sole body that determines what the norm is, a fixture of sorts more stable than temporary, more subject than object, and more artificial axiom than axiom.
+competitive spirit of human beings help to oscillate acceptance on the matter pertaining to the norm, and the actualities through the context of time by human beings are the sole body that determines what the norm is, a fixture of sorts more stable than temporary, more subject than object, and artificial axiom instead of axiom.